Pro wrestling’s narrative structure is simply a series of escalating feuds. Provoking feuds is an art form Mark Madden turned into a career.

 Mark Madden and Bruno Sammartino Feud

 A month later, Madden would type the words that proved proud Bruno had hypocritically lied as well.
-In an August 29, 1991 Post-Gazette article entitled “David Sammartino says his steroid use no secret,” Madden wrote, “David recently detailed nearly a decade of steroid abuse, adding that his father…knew about it all along.”
+On August 29, 1991’s Post-Gazette article entitled "David Sammartino says his steroid use no secret," Madden wrote, "David recently detailed nearly a decade of steroid abuse, adding that his father…knew about it all along."

-Mark Madden, by wearing both of his writerly hats, had broken the news and become the news.
+By wearing both of his writerly hats, Mark Madden had broken the news and became the news.
 Madden had drawn heat high on the card, but his next opponent would face more severe consequences, namely a forced retirement match.

 "I wanted to find out if Hank Aaron was for real.
 I was not disappointed," Madden wrote in issue 214 of The Torch, again breaking news in the Post-Gazette and editorializing the news in the dirt sheets.
 Facilitating the removal of one of WCW’s head honchos proved there was more to Madden than just his voluminous bite.
 Madden’s reputation was now established among the pro wrestling insiders.

 "And in the blue corner…" – Other Mark Madden Feuds

 Opponent: UWF promoter and cocaine and hooker aficionado Herb Abrams.